zzzprojects/learn-orm/tutorials/mvc-with-dapper/views.md

 On the **Add Razor View** dialog, enter `Index` in the **View name** field, select `List` from the **Template** and choose `Author (MvcWithDapper.Models)` from **Model class**.

-Click **Add** button and you will see the following code id added automatically for you in the `Index.cshtml` file.
+Click the **Add** button and you will see the following code is added automatically for you in the `Index.cshtml` file.

 ```csharp
 @model IEnumerable<MvcWithDapper.Models.Author>